hesman100/RoninBot_claude/xbot_api/README.md

 python run_api_server.py
 ```

-The server will start on port 5001 by default.
-You can change this by setting the `API_PORT` environment variable.
+The server will now start on port 5000 by default (same as the Telegram bot).
+This consolidation of ports simplifies deployment and ensures both services are accessible through a single port.

 ### API Authentication